alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

 Before starting the setup process, please make sure that you have:

 - Linux x86_64 based machine or Windows Subsystem for Linux is preferable.
-Windows can be used as a build environment but cannot run Fast Model simulations.
+  Unfortunately, Windows is not supported as a build environment yet.

 - Arm Compiler license (version 6.14 or above).